dorianjay/hello-world./README.md

 github tutorial

 Hello
-This is dorianjay , a fan of oscar wild and blues music
+This is dorianjay , a fan of oscar wilde and blues music